 Giving someone a chance can mean more than you think.

-But she also cautions young people to strike a balance.
-She understands the urge for young people to make an impression early in their career: “Sometimes overachieving does get you that bump up,” she said.
-But at the same time, she thinks it’s important to “be healthy, and value yourself so they will value your work.”
+But they also caution young people to strike a balance.
+They understand the urge for young people to make an impression early in their career: “Sometimes overachieving does get you that bump up,” they said.
+But at the same time, they think it’s important to “be healthy, and value yourself so they will value your work.”

 As for the rest of us who are in positions of power as far as recruiting is concerned, be it at a workplace or schools, her message is simple:

 “Giving someone a chance can mean more than you think.
 We’re never sure what someone’s experiences were and how their identity affects that, but a chance means a lot.”